 Looking to use up some bananas?
 These Banana Chocolate Brownies are (actually) really good and the banana does enhances the brownies without overpowering.

-Old Brownie Recipes I Use To Really Love But Kind of Forgot About
+Old Brownie Recipes I Love But Sometimes Forget About

 Julia Child’s Brownies — One of the best whipped versions.
 The Boudin Bakery recipe is also excellent.
 Both of these recipes call for the eggs and sugar to be whipped, giving the brownies a light yet still rich and fudgy texture.